Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 Interestingly enough, all of the examples shown above are in fact based on the same form of type inference, which works by analyzing the constraints imposed by other expressions, whose type is already known.
 In other words, it examines the flow of data that _goes in_ and draws conclusions about the data that _goes out_.

-There are scenarios, however, when we may want the type inference to work in the opposite direction.
+There are scenarios, however, where we may want the type inference to work in the opposite direction.
 Let's see where that could be useful.

 ## Option type

-If you're writing C# code in a functional style, it's very likely that you have an `Option<T>` type defined.
-It's a container type that may or may not have a single value inside.
+If you have been writing code in a functional style before, it's very likely that you're intimately familiar with the `Option<T>` type.
+It's a container that encapsulates a single value (or absence thereof) and allows us to perform various operations on the content without actually observing its state.

-It could look like this:
+In C#, an option type is usually defined by encapsulating two fields -- a generic value and a flag that indicates whether that value is actually set.
+It could look something like this:

 ```csharp
 public readonly struct Option<T>